lunkums/LANTICE/README.md

   <img src="./Images/vfxgraph.gif" alt="A LIDAR implementation using VFX graph"/>
 </p>

 I would be lying if I said I figured this one out alone.
 I started by simply trying to render points at specific locations using data encoded in a Texture2D, but without knowing VFX graph it was like trying to pilot a plane with no formal training.
 I was frustrated, so I took to YouTube to see if anyone had done something similar.
-Sure enough, some guy had taken this same approach, specifically in the context of LIDAR, and generously posted his source code on [GitHub](https://github.com/leonhardrobin/LiDAR-GarrysMod_Unity).
+Sure enough, some guy had taken this same approach, specifically in the context of LIDAR (Garry's Mod), and generously posted his source code on [GitHub](https://github.com/leonhardrobin/LiDAR-GarrysMod_Unity).
 I still wanted a unique solution that I could call my own, so I simplified his code with a Texture2D of height 1 (thus simulating a 1D array), and applied a color gradient to the points; points further away are cooler and points closer are warmer, changing based on the player's distance to them.

 And that's sorta where I left off.
 I have an implementation that I'm happy with and a little tech demo that's interesting enough to stand on its own, but also has room to build on.

 ## Looking Ahead

 I think if I were to build on this project in the future, the obvious thing to do would be to make a game.
-LIDAR and Scanner Sombre are both pseudo-horror/walking simulators, but I don't want to add to that pile.
+LIDAR (Garry's Mod) and Scanner Sombre are both pseudo-horror/walking simulators, but I don't want to add to that pile.
 Instead, I think it would be an interesting exercise in design and creativity to make this a multiplayer game.
 The innate horror aspect of it might translate well into survival-horror elements, but I also have a hunch that it would make a neat first-person shooter.

 Even if I don't turn this into a game, I'm still satisfied with what I've done.
 I learned a lot by simply trying to recreate an eye-catching piece of technology and I wouldn't have it any other way.